 For example, assume that the Designated Beneficiary of an Account incurs \$2,000 of qualified education expenses in 2021, and receives a distribution of \$2,000 from the Account in 2021, \$200 of which is earnings.
 However, assume that the Designated Beneficiary is eligible to claim the American Opportunity Tax Credit with respect to \$1,000 of the higher education expenses incurred in 2021.
 If the credit is claimed for those expenses, such expenses will not constitute qualified education expenses for purposes of Section 529, and the \$2,000 distribution from the Account will then exceed the Designated Beneficiary's qualified education expenses by the amount of the expenses for which the American Opportunity Tax Credit was claimed (that is, \$1,000).
 Accordingly, a portion of this excess amount of the distribution would be subject to federal income tax (although it would not be subject to the federal 10% additional tax).
 The portion of the excess amount subject to federal income tax would be equal to the earnings portion of the entire withdrawal reduced by an amount that bears the same ratio to such earnings as the qualified education expenses bear to the amount of the withdrawal.
-Because the qualified education expenses are one-half of the withdrawal, the amount of the taxable portion of the distribution would equal the amount of distributed earnings (\$200) less one-half of the distributed earnings (\$100), or \$100.
+Because the qualified education expenses are one-half of the withdrawal, the amount of the taxable portion of the distributed earnings (\$200) less one-half of the distributed earnings (\$100), or \$100.

 To the extent that aggregate distributions from an Account for a Designated Beneficiary and distributions from a Coverdell education savings account for the same Designated Beneficiary in the same year exceed the amount of qualified education expenses for the Designated Beneficiary for the year, the qualified education expenses must be allocated among such distributions for purposes of determining the amount of the distributions that are not subject to federal income tax.
 For example, assume that both an Account and a Coverdell education savings account are maintained for a particular Designated Beneficiary.
 During 2021, the Designated Beneficiary incurs \$1,000 of qualified education expenses and receives distributions of \$1,000 from the Account and \$1,000 from the Coverdell education savings account (that is, an aggregate of \$2,000).
 The \$1,000 of qualified education expenses must be allocated between the Account and the Coverdell education savings account for purposes of determining the portion of each distribution that is not subject to federal income tax.
-Pending final regulations, this could be done by allocating all \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account or by allocating \$1,000 of qualified education expenses equally or unequally between the Account and the Coverdell education savings account.
+Pending final regulations, this could be done by allocating all \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account or by allocating \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account or by allocating \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account or by allocating \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account or by allocating \$1,000 of qualified education expenses to the distribution from either the Account or the Coverdell education savings account.